• Skip to primary navigation

 Can I freeze coconut macaroons?

 Yes, you can freeze coconut macaroons.
-Just pack them into a rigid container (Tupperware maybe), seal and freeze indefinitely.
-To use, allow to defrost in the container, let them come back to room temperature and enjoy.
+Pack them into a rigid container (Tupperware maybe), seal and freeze them indefinitely.
+To use, allow them to defrost in the container, let them come back to room temperature and enjoy.

 They will also last for 3 or 4 days stored in an air-tight container in the kitchen.